 Part 2, “EQUIPMENT,” Sections 217 (1)(c), 236 (5), 236 (6), and 240;

 Part 11, “SPEED REGULATION,” Sections 1105(5), 1105(6), 1105(7), 1105(8), and 1105(9);

 Part 12, “PARKING,” Sections 1208 (9) and 1210

 Part 14, “OTHER OFFENSES,” Section 1412 (11) (b), (c), (d) and (e);

 Part 17, “PENALTIES AND PROCEDURE,” in its entirety;

 Part 18, “VEHICLES ABANDONED ON PUBLIC PROPERTY” in its entirety;

 Part 19, “SCHOOL BUSES,” Sections 1901, 1902, and 1904;

 All subsections of the 2010 edition of the Model Traffic Code for Colorado that categorize violations into classes of traffic infractions, traffic offenses, misdemeanors or which set forth a specific penalty for a violation, whether monetary or otherwise.

-A full copy of the Model Traffic Code can be found online at the Colorado Department of Transportation's Website HERE.
+Here is the full copy of the Model Traffic Code for Colorado and can also be found online at the Colorado Department of Transportation's website.